Tevaughn Campbell

-Tevaughn Shaquele Campbell (born June 14, 1993) is a Canadian professional football cornerback for the Jacksonville Jaguars of the National Football League (NFL).
+Tevaughn Shaquele Campbell (born June 14, 1993) is a Canadian professional football defensive back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played CIS football for the Regina Rams.
-He played four seasons in the Canadian Football League (CFL) before moving to the United States to play in the NFL.
+He played four seasons in the CFL before moving to the United States to play in the National Football League (NFL).

 University career

 Campbell played CIS football for the Regina Rams from 2011 to 2014.

 Professional football career

 Canadian Football League

-Campbell was originally drafted by the Calgary Stampeders in the third round, 22nd overall, in the 2015 CFL Draft.
-After playing in five games in 2015 with the Stampeders, Campbell was traded to the Roughriders on February 11, 2016 in exchange for a fourth-round pick in the 2017 CFL Draft.
+Campbell was originally drafted by the Calgary Stampeders in the third round, 22nd overall, in the 2015 CFL draft.
+After playing in five games in 2015 with the Stampeders, Campbell was traded to the Saskatchewan Roughriders on February 11, 2016, in exchange for a fourth-round pick in the 2017 CFL draft.

-On August 15, 2017, Campbell, along with the Roughriders' third round picks in the 2018 CFL Draft and 2019 CFL Draft, was traded to the Montreal Alouettes for Vernon Adams and a fifth round pick in the 2018 CFL Draft.
+On August 15, 2017, Campbell, along with the Roughriders' third round picks in the 2018 CFL draft and 2019 CFL draft, was traded to the Montreal Alouettes for Vernon Adams and a fifth round pick in the 2018 CFL Draft.